 Each decade brought its own challenges.
 One such time of difficulty, at least in the UK, was the 1970s period following the global rise in oil prices.
 This led to the three-day working week and sudden power blackouts, immediately attributable to over-powerful unions but also with the sense that it was due to world events.
 Many of the difficulties that followed were seen as more home-grown political ones and thus far more open to challenge.

 By the mid-1980s the hopes and ambitions of youth/planned economies were being replaced by Thatcher/Reagan economics; with progress being seen as in the control of ambitious individuals operating in an overall freed-up market atmosphere.
 After some large-scale industrial struggles, the broad UK voting public rejected moves towards more trade union power and the central control of the economy.
 ‘Society’ was drifting towards ‘individuality’.
-Traditional working communities were under attack.
+Traditional working communities were losing old rationales.

 On occasions there were increasing challenges to authorities arising from the frustration, anger or defeatism felt by large sections of those former traditional-industry areas, where people began to feel written off, politically and socially: Who controls what; who speaks for whom; who gets a say; who has a voice; who gets listened to; and what values are worth promoting?